Price (surname)

-Price or Pryce is a patronymic name derived from the Welsh "ap Rhys" meaning "son of Rhys".
+Price is a patronymic name derived from the Welsh "ap Rhys" meaning "son of Rhys".
 The given name Rhys means "enthusiasm" in Welsh.
 It is a common surname among those of Welsh ancestry.
 At the time of the British Census of 1881, its frequency was highest in Radnorshire (38.2 times the British average), followed by Brecknockshire, Herefordshire, Monmouthshire, Flintshire, Shropshire, Denbighshire, Glamorgan, Carmarthenshire and Worcestershire.
 The surname has many other spellings including Priess, Priesz, and many others.

 The name is thought to have originally been spelled "Pryce" and pronounced "Preese".
 Name experts believe that the change of the "y" to "i" and the subsequent change in pronunciation was originally an affectation meant to make the name seem more English and therefore more prestigious.